Minimum Rectilinear Polygons for Given Angle Sequences: The Monotone Case: Minimum Area

 \section{The Monotone Case: Minimum Area}

-In this section, we show how to compute, for a monotone angle sequence, a polygon of minimum area.
-We start with the simple $xy$-monotone case and then consider the more general $x$-monotone case.
+In this section, we show how to compute, for a monotone angle sequence, a polygon of minimum bounding box and of minimum area.
+We start with the simple~$xy$-monotone case and then consider the more general~$x$-monotone case.